SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 ## Examples of code as infrastructure

-AWS Lambdas/ Azure Functions/ Google Cloud Functions/ IBM Cloud Fuinctions - polyglot of code support in their VM (virtual machine - as different from on-premise or on-prem) containers - eg: functions can be written in JavaSript, Java, Ruby, Pyhton, Go, PHP, C#
+AWS Lambdas/ Azure Functions/ Google Cloud Functions/ IBM Cloud Functions - polyglot of code support in their VM (virtual machine - as different from on-premise or on-prem) containers - eg: functions can be written in JavaSript, Java, Ruby, Pyhton, Go, PHP, C#

 Depending on your cloud service provider you will need developers with the skills to write the code that manages this infrastructure.
 Most popular languages for serverless - NodeJS and Python.